 In addition to serving as identification for enrolled Veterans when they check in for their VA appointment, VHICs are also being used to access U.S. military bases and in some cases, allows access through U.S. airport security.
 As a result, VA wants to assure that VHICs are issued appropriately and to the correct person.
-To ensure your identity, VA has strengthened requirements to receive a VHIC.
-Veterans must provide one form of primary identification and one form of secondary identification when requesting a VHIC.
-Please see the Acceptable Identification Documents table below.
+To ensure a Veteran’s identity, enrollees must provide one form of primary identification and one form of secondary identification when requesting a VHIC.
+Acceptable forms of primary and secondary identification are listed in the table below.

 |Primary Identification||Secondary Identification|